 The forms you'll need to fill in depends on the following:

-If 100 per cent of the unused threshold is being transferred and the value of the estate is less than twice the threshold when the second spouse or civil partner dies (£650,000 in 2013-14) the estate may be classed as an 'excepted estate'.
+If 100% of the unused threshold is being transferred and the value of the estate is less than twice the threshold when the second spouse or civil partner dies (£650,000 in 2014 to 15) the estate may be classed as an 'excepted estate'.
 Follow the link below though to find out the other qualifying conditions for excepted estates.
 If the estate does qualify as an excepted estate, you'll need to complete form IHT217 to claim the unused threshold.
 Return this together with form IHT205/C5 and the forms you need for probate (or confirmation in Scotland).

 You'll need to complete form IHT402 to claim the unused threshold.
 Return this together with form IHT400 and the forms you need for probate (or confirmation in Scotland) if both of the following apply: